brainstormforce/astra-sites/README.md

 ## Changelog ##

 v2.0.0 - Unreleased
+- New: Added favorite or unfavorite the demo site.
 - New: Improve the sites and pages loading time speed.
 - New: Added block import support with 200+ blocks in elementor editor window.
 - New: Added single page import as elementor template in elementor editor window.